sentinel1909/crusty-rustacean-newsletter/progress.md

 - began working through Chapter 7
 - began implementing email server and associated unit test, forgot to mention that this project is also live on Shuttle.
 The /health_check endpoint returns a 200 OK and the /subscriptions endpoint saves a name and email into the database.

+# 2023-04-02
+### Steps Completed
+- continued working through Chapter 7
+- completed up to basic refactoring of test suite into separate files.
+Feeling a bit stuck with the next steps of extracting the startup code.
+Will read in the book and carry on a bit later